amy-shang/CSVdata-JSON-post-web-portal-for-IoT/README.md

 # csv-IoT-parser-web-portal
   this is a web portal for user to intuitively upload and post csv sensor data to IoT RESTful API service

-### technical environment
+### technical environment:
   Node.js HTML CSS Boostrap
+### open index.html to use